Recursive marginal quantization of the Euler scheme of a diffusion process: Background on optimal quantization

-Recall that for every $N \geq 1$, the infimum in $(\ref{er.quant})$ is attained at least one codebook.
-Any $N$-quantizer realizing this infimum is called an $L^r$-optimal $N$-quantizer.
-Moreover, when $ \vert {\rm supp}(\mathbb P_X)) \vert \geq N$ then any $L^r$-mean optimal $N$-quantizer has exactly size $N$ (see \cite{GraLus} or \cite{Pag}).
-On the other hand, the quantization error, $e_{N,r}(X)$, decreases to zero as the grid size $N$ goes to infinity and its rate of convergence is ruled by the so-called Zador Theorem recalled below.
-There also is a non-asymptotic upper bound for optimal quantizers.
-It is called Pierce Lemma (we recall it below for the quadratic case) and will allows us to put a finishing touches to the proof of the main result of the paper, stated in Theorem \ref{TheoConvergenceRate}.
+-- The $L^r$-mean quantization error $e_{N,r}(X)$ decreases to zero as the level $N$ goes to infinity and its sharp rate of convergence is ruled by the so-called Zador Theorem.
+There is also a non-asymptotic universal upper bound known as Pierce's Lemma.
+Both results hold for any norm on $\mathds R^d$ and are recalled below.
+This second result will allow us to put a finishing touch to the proof of our main theoretical result, stated in Theorem~\ref{TheoConvergenceRate}.